RahulSajnani/GeoDiffuser/README.md

 ## Compute Requirements
 This code requires about 20-24 GB of VRAM and can be run on the recent Nvidia 3090/4090 GPUs.
+This code was run and developed on a Linux System with CUDA 12.1.
 Authors would appreciate if the community can help improve this further.

 ## Citation
 ```